OverflowCat/logseq-pdf-nav/README.md

 ## Known Issues

-* Please first close the previous document if you want to open another one. (will fix later)
+* Please close the previous document before opening another one to clear the history. (will resolve this issue later)

 * If the buttons do not appear, please close and re-open it, for the first time of loading a PDF may be slow.